filipesousaist/T21-Sauron/README.md

 ```

 If you want to try out the Spotter, run the following command in the /spotter directory and replace {instance} with
 a value from 1 to 9. {instance} is optional, and if it is not provided a random instance will be selected.
+{cacheSize} is also optional and represents the size that the client cache will have.
+If it is not provided a default
+value is provived.
 ```
-./target/appassembler/bin/spotter localhost 2181 {instance}
+./target/appassembler/bin/spotter localhost 2181 {instance} {cacheSize}
 ```

 To run the automatic tests run the following command in the root directory, while the server is running: